cacao-org/cacao/README.md

 ---

-IMPORTANT NOTE: cacao uses git submodules.
+NOTE: cacao uses git submodules.
 Use `git clone --recursive` (see Downloading and Installing section)

 ---